+44 (0)1142041541

 Type: Kitchen scissors.

-Use: Cutting meat, vegetables, packaging; general use
+Use: Cutting meat, vegetables, packaging, all-round

 Total length: 7″ / 17.78 cm